 | email subject line templates | Transactional | Resource list | High |

 Your pillar page needs to earn links naturally by being the most comprehensive resource on your topic.
-This means going beyond surface-level summaries to deliver genuine value that other sites want to reference.
-You build linkability through depth, original insights, and structural design that makes your content both scannable and authoritative.
 A weak pillar page undermines your entire HubSpot SEO strategy, no matter how strong your cluster content becomes.

 | Section | Purpose | Approximate Length |